vseryakov/backendjs/README.md

 * Database operations (Get, Put, Del, Update, Select) for all supported databases using the same DB API.
 * Experimental database drivers for MySQL, Cassandra, Riak, CouchDB
 * Experimental DynamoDB Streams processing in background worker processes
-* Easily extensible to support any kind of database, provides a database driver on top of Redis with all supported methods as an example.
+* Easily extensible to support any kind of database, provides an experimental database driver on top of Redis with all supported methods as an example.
 * Supports crontab and queue job processing by separate worker processes.
 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
 * Runs web server as separate processes to utilize multiple CPU cores.